 The program then highlights the deliberate sabotaging of the de-Nazification of Germany after the war.
 Derailed by political and economic forces sympathetic to fascism, many of which had enthusiastically supported Hitler and Mussolini before the war, this failure resulted in the return to power of the same industrialists and financiers who had supported Hitler.
 Even more importantly, Nazis and Nazi collaborators were put right back in positions of political power in Germany, where they pursued a policy of restoring Germany’s “lost territories,” including parts of Poland, the Czech Republic and the former Soviet Union.

-The program also focuses on: the Nazi antecedents of Interpol (the international police organization); the role of Herbert Hoover in helping to foil de-Nazification of German industry at the end of World War II; the Nazi sympathies of Whittaker Chambers (the principal accuser of Alger Hiss); Senator Joe McCarthy’s persecution of American P.O.W.’s who survived a Nazi massacre at the Battle of the Bulge; Joe McCarthy’s prominent, pro-Nazi political backers; the role of Richard Nixon in blocking a congressional move to breakup of I.G.
-Farben (the Nazi chemical giant); Nixon’s sponsorship of a prominent Rumanian war criminal’s residence in the United States and Nixon’s invitation to another Rumanian Iron Guard butcher to give the opening prayer before the U.S. Senate in 1955.
+The program also focuses on: the Nazi antecedents of Interpol (the international police organization); the role of Herbert Hoover in helping to foil de-Nazification of German industry at the end of World War II; the Nazi sympathies of Whittaker Chambers (the principal accuser of Alger Hiss); Senator Joe McCarthy’s persecution of American P.O.W.‘s who survived a Nazi massacre at the Battle of the Bulge; Joe McCarthy’s prominent, pro-Nazi political backers; the role of Richard Nixon in blocking a congressional move to breakup of I.G.
+Farben (the Nazi chemical giant); Nixon’s sponsorship of prominent Romanian war criminal Nicolai Malaxa’s residence in the United States and Nixon’s invitation to Valerian (nee Viorel) Trifa, another Romanian Iron Guard butcher, to give the opening prayer before the U.S. Senate in 1955.